Pan Fried Tilapia

 • Dry the fish.
 Before you start, if the fillets are wet, give them a quick pat down to dry them off.

 • Heat up the skillet.
-It’s important to let your skillet heat up properly with the butter and olive oil; otherwise, if the pan isn’t hot enough, your tilapia might just soak up oil and turn soggy instead of crisping up.
+It’s important to let your skillet heat up properly with the butter and olive oil; otherwise, if the pan isn’t hot enough, that pan fried tilapia might just soak up oil and turn soggy instead of crisping up.

 • Add more oil.
 If you’re cooking multiple batches, you might need to add a bit more butter and oil to the pan.